alexey-krasnov/ChemIC/README.md

 - **--image_data** is the base64 encoded image data.
 - **--export_dir** is the export directory for the results.

-## 3. Or use client for classification in your code
+## 3. Or use client for classification in your Python code
 ```python
 from chemic.client import ChemClassifierClient